arturo-source/arturo-source.github.io/content/posts/connect-ssh-without-password.en.md

 +----[SHA256]-----+
 ```

 The "randomart image" will vary, since the key that has been generated is different each time it is run.
 You can change the prompt values, such as the path where the key is saved.
-In this case, my public and private keys have been stored in `/home/arturo/.ssh/`, with the name `id_rsa.pub` and `id_rsa`.
+In this case, my public and private keys have been stored in `/home/arturo/.ssh/` (shortened `~/.ssh/`), with the name `id_rsa.pub` and `id_rsa`.

 ## Log in to the server without using a password

 The second (and last) step is to make the server identify you.
-To do this, you will have to copy your public key `/home/arturo/.ssh/id_rsa.pub` to the server.
-The easiest way to do this is `ssh-copy-id -i /home/arturo/.ssh/id_rsa.pub user@domain.com`.
+To do this, you will have to copy your public key `~/.ssh/id_rsa.pub` to the server.
+The easiest way to do this is `ssh-copy-id -i ~/.ssh/id_rsa.pub user@domain.com`.
 The following prompt will appear in which you have to enter the `user` password:

 ```sh
 /usr/bin/ssh-copy-id: INFO: Source of key(s) to be installed: "/home/arturo/.ssh/id_rsa.pub"